addyosmani/backbone-fundamentals/README.md

 **Wrapping modules, views and other components with AMD**

-Now that we've taken a look at how to define AMD modules, let's review how to go about wrapping components like views and collections so that they can also be easily loaded as dependencies for any parts of your application that require them.
-At it's simplest, a Backbone model may just require Backbone and Underscore.js.
-These are considered it's dependencies and so, to write an AMD model module, we would simply do this:
+Now that we've taken a look at how to define AMD modules, let's look at how to wrap Backbone components so that they can also be easily loaded as dependencies for any parts of your application that require them.
+To define a simple Backbone model, we just require Backbone.js and Underscore.js.
+These are considered the Model's dependencies, and so to write an AMD model module we would write:

 ```javascript
 define(['underscore', 'backbone'], function(_, Backbone) {